Texas construction bid project under development at sunrise.

 Platforms like Mercator.ai are designed to uncover these private projects long before the public knows about them.
 By analyzing data like title transfers, zoning cases, and permit applications, you can identify new construction opportunities months ahead of your competition.
 This early insight gives you time to build relationships with developers and owners, positioning your company as the ideal partner before the project even goes out to bid.

-The Centralized Master Bidders List (CMBL)
+What is the Centralized Master Bidders List (CMBL)?

 If you’re serious about winning state contracts in Texas, registering for the Centralized Master Bidders List (CMBL) is non-negotiable.
 This is the master database that state agencies use to find vendors for goods and services, including construction.
 Essentially, it’s a mailing list used to send bid opportunities to qualified businesses.